ericPantarotto/nodeJS_completeGuide/_notes/notes.md

 **<span style='color: #bcdbf9'> Note:** TypeSript is a superset of Javascript. and it can avoid unwanted behavior at **runtime**, by adding strict typing (and avoiding unecessary checks in your code on types)

+**<span style='color:   #875c5c'>IMPORTANT:** TypeScript builds up on JavaScript.
+This means that any JavaScript code, works in TypeScript files.

 TypeScript adds features to javascript:

 - Types